 Commercial Art is an upper level art course which focuses on the application of art in commercial fields and introduces career opportunities for the commercial artist.
 Students learn the basic concepts of layout and visual communication.
 They learn lettering and illustration skills to create well-designed visual products.
 The role of technology and electronic imagery is integrated within the curriculum.
 Successful completion of this course will develop the student's foundation portfolio in preparation for Advanced Placement Studio Art.
 Students should expect some financial responsibility for advanced art materials.

-Prerequisites and other notes: Successful completion of Art II: Two and Three Dimension Art, or Honors Art I, or recommendation of the art instructor is a prerequisite.
+Prerequisites and other notes: Successful completion of Art I or recommendation of the art instructor is a prerequisite.
 This course is part of a completer program which articulates with Carroll Community College and the Art Institute of Washington.